 1. Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal-setting

-For the 2017-2018 AAP we solicited citizen input via: public hearing, City Website, Facebook, and public television.
-The input from the 2017-2021 Consolidated Plan was also weighed when designing the second year AAP.
+For the 2019-2020 AAP we solicited citizen input via: public hearing, City Website, and Facebook.
+The input from the 2017-2021 Consolidated Plan was also weighed when designing the third year AAP.

 Citizen Participation Outreach